 - Mix the grout according to the brand instructions; use the paddle mixer to mix the grout.
 Again only mix a small amount.

 - TIP: Use the grout liquid to help the grout from staining over time.

 - Apply the grout to the gaps.
 This is done by using a grout float at a 45-degree angle.
 This helps the grout get into the grooves plus it helps to remove the extra grout.

 - Using a damp sponge, wipe the tiles to remove the extra grout.
-You will have two water buckets one to wash the dirty sponge and the other is clean water to clean the tiles.
+You will have two water buckets: one to wash the dirty sponge and the other has clean water to clean the tiles.

-MAJOR TIP: To start applying the grout, apply to an area for 15-20 minutes.
+MAJOR TIP: When you start applying the grout, apply to an area for 15-20 minutes.
 Then stop and clean the first half of the area with a damp sponge (remember the two buckets).
 After washing the first half of the tiles, apply more grout but only for 10 minutes.
-Then go back and wash the rest of the first tiles.
+Then, go back and wash the rest of the first tiles.
 Once those are washed, apply more grout (again only 10 minutes).
-Then wash the tiles that were grouted during the last 10 minutes.
+Then, wash the tiles that were grouted during the last 10 minutes.
 Continue this process until you need to either create more grout or you have finished grouting.